 Priority Group IV - Organizational Support

-Budget, Local Arrangements, Membership, Metamorphosis Team Task Force, Nominating, Oral History, Organization & Bylaws, Preconference Planning, Program Coordinating, (Charlemae) Rollins President's Program Planning, National Institute Planning Task Force, Website Advisory Committee
+Awards Preconference Pilot Program Task Force, Budget, Local Arrangements, Membership, Metamorphosis Team Task Force, Nominating, Oral History, Organization & Bylaws, Preconference Planning, Program Coordinating, (Charlemae) Rollins President's Program Planning, National Institute Planning Task Force, Website Advisory Committee, Budget Manual Task Force

 Priority Group V - Awards

-Batchelder Award Selection, Belpre Award Selection, Caldecott Award Selection, Geisel Award Selection, Newbery Award Selection, Odyssey Award Selection, Sibert Award Selection, Wilder Award Selection, Book Award Seals on E-book Versions Task Force, Caldecott 75th Anniversary Task Force
+Batchelder Award Selection, Belpre Award Selection, Caldecott Award Selection, Geisel Award Selection, Newbery Award Selection, Odyssey Award Selection, Sibert Award Selection, Wilder Award Selection, Belpré 20th Anniversary Celebration Task Force, Frequency of the Wilder Award Task Force

 Priority Group VI - Partnerships

-AASL/ALSC/YALSA Interdivisional Committee on School/Public Library Cooperation, Liaison with National Organizations Serving Children and Youth, Public Library-School Partnerships Discussion Group, Quicklists Consulting
+AASL/ALSC/YALSA Interdivisional Committee on School/Public Library Cooperation, Liaison with National Organizations, Public Library-School Partnerships Discussion Group, Quicklists Consulting